 Gospel: John 1:1-18 or 1:1-5, 9-14

-The gospel (Father chose to use the traditional gospel for Christmas from Midnight Mass) is such a wonderful gospel you forget that it was written about two thousand years ago by an obscure Gentile, the only Gentile to have anything written and placed in the Bible, St Luke.
+The gospel (Father chose to use the traditional homily for Christmas from Midnight Mass) is such a wonderful gospel you forget that it was written about two thousand years ago by an obscure Gentile, the only Gentile to have anything written and placed in the Bible, St Luke.

 St Luke was a friend of St Paul.
 And he knew Mary very closely and he knew all the incidents surrounding the birth of Jesus very well.
 And this is the gospel that he has left us.

 The first thing you notice is that it’s for children.
 It’s for children, not for adults.
 And Jesus once said, “Unless you become a little child, you’ll never know what it’s all about,” the kingdom of heaven, the love of God and, certainly most of all, this very strange and beautiful and on the edges of a kind of a story that you say it can only happen in fiction.
 And yet nothing in the Bible, nothing, has ever been considered fiction.
 It is the word of God and therefore today we are very happy to receive it once again.